 The Dark Funnel: How to Track Perplexity and ChatGPT in GA4

-Perplexity Referral Traffic is a specific segment of inbound user visits originating from the Perplexity.ai "Answer Engine" interface, typically identified in Google Analytics 4 (GA4) by the source perplexity.ai and medium referral.
-Unlike traditional search engine traffic (which is categorized as organic), these visits are often misclassified as generic referrals or "Direct" traffic, requiring custom regex filters and Channel Groups to accurately attribute them to your Share of Model efforts.
+Perplexity Referral Traffic is the segment of inbound visits originating from the Perplexity.ai answer-engine interface, identified in GA4 by the source perplexity.ai and medium referral.
+Unlike traditional search traffic (categorized as organic), these visits are often misclassified as generic referrals or "Direct" traffic, requiring custom regex filters and Channel Groups to attribute them to your Share of Model efforts.

 The Problem: The "Dark Funnel" of AI Traffic

 Marketing teams rely on the "Organic Search" bucket to measure SEO success.
-However, Answer Engines like Perplexity do not behave like Google.
+But answer engines like Perplexity don't behave like Google, and that breaks attribution in three ways.

-1. Misclassification: GA4’s default channel definitions often dump Perplexity traffic into the generic "Referral" bucket, mixing high-intent AI users with random backlink clicks from low-quality blogs.
+Misclassification.
+GA4's default channel definitions dump Perplexity traffic into the generic "Referral" bucket, mixing high-intent AI users with random backlink clicks from low-quality blogs.

-2. The "Direct" Void: If a user uses the Perplexity mobile app, the referrer header is sometimes stripped, causing the visit to appear as "(Direct) / (none)."
+The "Direct" void.
+If a user opens a link from the Perplexity mobile app, the referrer header is sometimes stripped, so the visit appears as "(Direct) / (none)."

-3. Attribution Blindness: You might be winning the Share of Model war—appearing in thousands of answers—but if you aren't filtering specifically for perplexity.ai, your analytics dashboard will show flat growth while your actual visibility explodes.
+Attribution blindness.
+You might be winning the Share of Model war (appearing in thousands of answers) but if you aren't filtering specifically for perplexity.ai, your dashboard shows flat growth while your real visibility explodes.

-You cannot calculate the ROI of your AEO strategy if you cannot distinguish between a user clicking a link in a 2015 blog post and a user clicking a citation in a live Perplexity answer.
+You can't calculate the ROI of an AEO strategy if you can't tell a user clicking a link in a 2015 blog post from a user clicking a citation in a live Perplexity answer.
+This is the same invisibility we mapped as the AI Dark Funnel, now seen from the analytics side.

 The Solution: Custom Channel Grouping

-This allows you to see "AI Traffic" side-by-side with "Organic Search" and "Paid Social" in your acquisition reports.
+Don't just build a filter.
+Make a permanent infrastructure upgrade: a new "Channel Group" in GA4 specifically for AI answer engines.
+This lets you see "AI Traffic" side by side with "Organic Search" and "Paid Social" in your acquisition reports.

 Step 1: The Regex Pattern

-First, you need a Regular Expression (Regex) that captures Perplexity and its peers (ChatGPT, Claude, Gemini).
+You need a regular expression that captures Perplexity and its peers (ChatGPT, Claude, Gemini, Copilot).

 perplexity\.ai|chatgpt\.com|gemini\.google\.com|claude\.ai|copilot\.microsoft\.com